Fogelman Law Firm

 Dissolutions have some disadvantages, though.
 A dissolution will not be granted unless the spouses agree on every aspect of the divorce.
 These cases also require a substantial trust that the other spouse is fully disclosing all assets, because dissolution proceedings lack the formal discovery process that a divorces provide.
 And, dissolutions require absolute agreement on every aspect of the marriage’s termination - which can be tough to reach in many cases.

 It is important for you to understand the benefits and disadvantages to a dissolution in your particular case before moving forward.
 So, we encourage you to speak with knowledgeable counsel.
-If you are ready to move forward with that process, we ask you to consider using our services.
-You can reach us through the “Contact” link above.

-This is ADVERTISING MATERIAL ONLY.
+This is ADVERTISING MATERIAL ONLY

 Disclaimer: All articles and blog posts are for informational purpose only.
 This information was current as of November of 2016.
 The information does not constitute legal advice and should not be relied upon as a substitute for your hiring an attorney to review your specific legal issue.
 By reading this blog site you understand that there is no attorney client relationship between you and The Fogelman Law Firm LLC.
 To form an attorney client relationship, you must contact us, appear for a consultation, and sign a retention agreement before this firm will represent you.

-6 Second Street
+6 Second Street, Ste 314

 Hamilton, Ohio 45011